markjamesm/markjamesm.github.io/_posts/2020-05-22-making-a-roguelike-in-c#-with-gorogue-sadconsole-part-two.md

 internal class MapScreen : UIManager
 ```

-Keeping in line with Ansiware's theme of encapsulation, the next step was to move the map generation code outside of GameLoop.cs (previously named Program.cs, but I renamed it for readability) and into the UIManager.
-In order to do so, I removed the references to the Map Height and Width, as well as the details and added the followingt code inside UIManager.cs:
+Keeping in line with Ansiware's theme of encapsulation, the next step was to move the map generation code outside of GameLoop.cs and into the UIManager.
+In order to do so, I removed the references to the Map and viewport dimensions and added them to UIManager.cs instead:

 ```csharp
     public class UIManager : ContainerConsole